TV and movie streaming services guide

 Which devices can stream video?

 - Media streamers or hubs are hardware devices that connect to your home network to stream movies and shows stored on your network or from the internet to your TV.
-The new Telstra TV 2 is a hardware streaming device that connects to the internet and is plugged into a TV; it has apps for many streaming services, including Foxtel Now, Netflix, SBS On Demand and Stan.
+The Telstra TV 2 is a hardware streaming device that connects to the internet and is plugged into a TV; it has apps for many streaming services, including Foxtel Now, Netflix, SBS On Demand and Stan.

 - Chromecast is also a hardware streaming device that plugs into a TV and is used to stream content from Android phones and tablets as well as iPhones, iPads and Windows and Mac computers to the TV.
-It can be used to cast streaming content.

 - Foxtel Now box can cast Foxtel Now content in HD from mobile devices (Android or iOS), or computers to the TV.
 It can also cast content from streaming platform Stan as well as free-to-air catch up TV services such as the ABC's iView.